markushohloch/Logger/docs/Best Practices.md

 - When did the process end

 ### Warning
 `logger.log_warn[ing]` should be used for non-critical system level / business logic issues that are actionable.
 If it is a critical issue than an error should be raised and `logger.log_error` should be called.
 An example would be when a non-critical configuration item is missing.
-In this case a warning message should be logged stating that the configuration option was not set / mssing and the deafult value that the code is using in place.
+In this case a warning message should be logged stating that the configuration option was not set / missing and the default value that the code is using in place.

 ### Error
 `logger.log_error` should be used when a PL/SQL error has occurred.
 In most cases this is in an exception block.
 Regardless of any other configuration, `log_error` will store the callstack.
 Errors are considered actionalble items as an error has occurred and something (code, configuration, server down, etc) needs attention.